Argos, Peloponnese: Population

 In 700 BC there were at least 5,000 people living in the city.
 In the fourth century BC, the city was home to as many as 30,000 people.

-Today, according to the 2011 Greek census, the city has a population of 22,085.
+Today, according to the 2021 Greek census, the city has a population of 21,891.
 It is the largest city in Argolis, larger than the capital Nafplio.

 Economy

 The primary economic activity in the area is agriculture.
 Citrus fruits are the predominant crop, followed by olives and apricots.
 The area is also famous for its local melon variety, Argos melons (or Argitiko).
 There is also important local production of dairy products, factories for fruits processing.

 Considerable remains of the ancient and medieval city survive and are a popular tourist attraction.

 Monuments

-Most of Argos' historical and archaeological monuments are currently unused, abandoned, or only partially renovated:
+Most of Argos's historical and archaeological monuments are currently unused, abandoned, or only partially renovated: